Queue for the Queen stretches 24 hours as Beckham joins mourners

 James Birchall, 33, a trainee physiotherapist who travelled from Liverpool to pay his respects, was also queuing.

-He said: "Now I just feel normal and unemotional but as I get closer and closer (to the Queen's coffin) I think I'll start to become more emotional and maybe five minutes before I go in I'll probably, even though I don't look like the type of person, I'll probably start crying.
+He said: "Now I just feel normal and unemotional but as I get closer and closer [to the Queen's coffin] I think I'll start to become more emotional and maybe five minutes before I go in I'll probably, even though I don't look like the type of person, I'll probably start crying.

 "I absolutely loved the Queen, she was great, she had been there all my life, I have always had respect for her.
 She was great for our country, always did her duty right until she died.

-"When she died I was overcome with emotion and I thought, I have got to come to London to see it."
+When she died I was overcome with emotion and I thought, I have got to come to London to see it.”

 On the thousands of people queuing, he added: "I'm absolutely amazed because there is so many people, young and old – I did not think young people would come, necessarily, because they are not really in tune with monarchy, but there's so many young people here to pay their respects which I think is awesome."

 Also queuing was Vlasta Picker, 73, of Bedford, who said: "I came here in 1977 on the Silver Jubilee.

-"Growing up in central Europe, monarchy was a thing of the past, history.
+Growing up in central Europe, monarchy was a thing of the past, history.

-"I was really quite mesmerised, it was massive in 1977 and I have admired her ever since because she was a wonderful person, unique.

-"To serve all her life until the end, it's something, isn't it?
+“I was really quite mesmerised, it was massive in 1977 and I have admired her ever since because she was a wonderful person, unique.
+To serve all her life until the end, it's something, isn't it?
 Unprecedented.
-And that's why I want to be here."
+And that's why I want to be here.”

-Meanwhile, two women were allegedly sexually assaulted as they queued, a court has heard.
+Meanwhile, a man was arrested last night at Westminster Hall after he is thought to have charged at the coffin.
+An eye witness said police “had him within two seconds”.

+Another man has been charged over two sexual assault charges.
 Adio Adeshine, 19, is accused of exposing himself and pushing into the mourners from behind as they waited in the queue at Victoria Tower Gardens on Wednesday evening after Westminster Hall opened its doors to the public.

 Adeshine is said to have jumped into the River Thames in an attempt to evade police officers before coming out and being arrested.